Technariumas/lazer-maze/log.md

 The original idea was to have lasers as dumb always-on battery+laser assemblies, but after some thought we've decided that it would be a good thing to have means to switch off lasers too - it would prevent them from overheating, extend their life and create a possibility to play cool effects by switching and PWMing them.
 Thus, to keep price down we have decided to join the laser and sensor together in a single assembly, guiltying a bit against the the total wireless idea we had in the beginning by using a relatively short cable from the laser module to the main sensor/MCU board.

 So, to have a two-directional communication possibility we have decided to test RFM69W modules - there's plenty of example code floating around on the net so we wouldn't have to reinvent the wheel.
+The test turned out to be ok, we were able to get reliable communication across the room and the latency was 3.16ms.

 #Lasers